jitendrakyadav/pgmsolutions/readme.txt

 	       -b is used to do the same forcefully */
       b.
 After creating bugfix branch, complete your task and create PR to review and merge the same to develop branch.
-      d.
+      c.
 Bugfix branch originates from develop branch and merge back to develop branch
-      e.
+      d.
 Lifetime: Bugfix branch exists as long as fixing the bug is in progress.
    F. To do a hotfix: We create this branch when there emerges some urgent/blocker bug/issue
       on production.
       a.
 Cut a branch from master branch like as following when you are present inside master branch: